Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Conclusion

 \section{Conclusion}

-In this paper, we have addressed the existence and characterization of the equilibrium achieving sender strategies in hierarchical signaling games with finite horizon, for quadratic objective functions and multi-variate Gaussian processes.
-Our main conclusion has been that linear sender (sensor) and receiver (controller) strategies can yield the equilibrium within the general class of policies in both strategic communication and control scenarios.
-This settles an open question on the structure of equilibrium achieving policies in dynamic strategic information transmission and strategic control within a Stackelberg game framework.
-We have also provided algorithms to compute optimal strategies numerically.
-Some future directions of research on this topic include characterization of the equilibrium achieving strategies in closed forms and also their existence and characterization for the infinite horizon case.
+In this paper, we have addressed the existence and characterization of the equilibrium achieving sender strategies in hierarchical signaling games with finite horizon, for quadratic objective functions and multivariate Gaussian processes.
+Our main conclusion has been that linear sender and receiver strategies can yield the equilibrium within the general class of policies in strategic communication scenarios.
+This settles an open question on the structure of equilibrium achieving policies in dynamic strategic information transmission within a Stackelberg game framework. {\cb We have observed that independence of uncorrelated Gaussian parameters plays a significant role in the optimality of linear signaling rules.
+Furthermore, Gaussian distribution is the best distribution serving the deceptive sender's objectives.
+We have also provided algorithms to compute optimal linear strategies numerically with global optimality guarantees in noncooperative communication and control scenarios.}

+Some future directions of research on this topic include characterization of the equilibrium achieving strategies in closed forms, their existence and characterization for the infinite horizon case, and {\cb analysis of equilibrium under information-regularization constraints}.

-\begin{ack} This research was supported in part by the U.S. Office of Naval Research (ONR) MURI grant N00014-16-1-2710, and in part by NSF under grant CCF 11-11342. \end{ack}
+\begin{ack} This research was supported in part by the U.S. Office of Naval Research (ONR) MURI grant N00014-16-1-2710, and in part by by the U.S. Army Research Labs (ARL) under IoBT Grant 479432-239012-191100. \end{ack}